Numerically Stable Resonating Hartree-Fock: Stabilizing Resonating Hartree-Fock with the Matrix Adjugate

 With these definitions, the coupling matrix element, $H_{AB} \equiv \langle \Phi_A | \hat{H} | \Phi_B\rangle$ can be computed as

 where $\trace{\cdot}$ is the matrix trace, $V_{\mu\lambda\nu\sigma} = [ \mu \lambda | \nu \sigma ]$, and

 We note here that Fukutome\cite{Fukutome1988PoTP} originally defined $\mathbf{Q}^{AB}$ as the interdeterminant density matrix, instead of $\boldsymbol{\gamma}^{AB}$.
-Similar definitions of $\mathbf{Q}^{AB}$ have been used recently by Mahler and Thompson\cite{Mahler2021JCP} and Burton\cite{Burton2021JCP} with variant definitions to handle the cases when $\mathbf{S}^{AB}_{oo}$ becomes singular.
+Similar definitions of $\mathbf{Q}^{AB}$ have been used by Broer and Nieuwpoort,\cite{Broer1988TCA} and more recently by Mahler and Thompson\cite{Mahler2021JCP} and Burton,\cite{Burton2021JCP} with variant definitions to handle the cases when $\mathbf{S}^{AB}_{\text{oo}}$ becomes singular.
 We omit these variant definitions here, addressing this issue via the matrix adjugate in Section \ref{sec:res-adj}.

 The distinguishing feature of ResHF is the variational minimization of the energy with respect to both the MO expansion coefficients, \{$\mathbf{C}^A$\}, and the ResHF state expansion coefficients, \{$c_{AI}$\}.
 To this end, we use a Lagrangian,